 Dump Station

-Just like with the fill station, there is only one dump station in the entire park.
+Just like with the fill stations, you will find one dump station in each of the two lanes.

-So with one poop loop, just expect it to be busy around check-out time.
+So with one sanitation station, just expect it to be busy around check-out time.

 Garbage and Recycling